Fred Hampton: Activity in Chicago

 Hampton met the Young Lords in Chicago's Lincoln Park neighborhood the day after they were in the news for occupying a police community workshop at the Chicago 18th District Police Station.
 He was arrested twice with Jimenez at the Wicker Park Welfare Office, and both were charged with "mob action" at a peaceful picket of the office.
 Later, the Rainbow Coalition was joined nationwide by Students for a Democratic Society (SDS), the Brown Berets, AIM, and the Red Guard Party.
 In May 1969, Hampton called a press conference to announce that the coalition had formed.
 What the coalition groups would do was based on common action.
 Some of their joint issues were poverty, anti-racism, corruption, police brutality, and substandard housing.
 If there was a protest or a demonstration, the groups would attend the event and support each other.

-Jeffrey Haas, who was Hampton's lawyer, has praised some of Hampton's politics and his success in unifying movements.
-But Haas criticizes the way Hampton and the BPP organized in a pyramidal/vertical structure, contrasting this with the horizontal structure of Black Lives Matter: "They may also have picked up on the vulnerability of a hierarchical movement where you have one leader, which makes the movement very vulnerable if that leader is imprisoned, killed, or otherwise compromised.
+Jeffrey Haas, who was Hampton's lawyer, has praised some of Hampton's politics and his success in unifying movements. though Haas later was critical that Hampton and the BPP organized in a 'pyramidal' or 'vertical' structure, contrasting this with the more horizontal structure of the later Black Lives Matter at the time: "They may also have picked up on the vulnerability of a hierarchical movement where you have one leader, which makes the movement very vulnerable if that leader is imprisoned, killed, or otherwise compromised.
 I think the fact that Black Lives Matter says 'We're leaderfull, not leaderless' perhaps makes them less vulnerable to this kind of government assault."

 Hampton rose quickly in the Black Panthers based on his organizing skills, oratorical gifts, and charisma.
 Once he became leader of the Chicago chapter, he organized weekly rallies, participated in strikes, worked closely with the BPP's local People's Clinic, taught political education classes every morning at 6 am, and launched a project for community supervision of the police.
 Hampton was also instrumental in the BPP's Free Breakfast Program.
 When Bob Brown left the party with Kwame Ture, in the FBI-fomented SNCC/Panther split, Hampton assumed chairmanship of the Illinois state BPP.
 This automatically made him a national BPP deputy chairman.
 As the FBI's COINTELPRO began to decimate the nationwide Panther leadership, Hampton's prominence in the national hierarchy increased rapidly and dramatically.
 Eventually, he was in line to be appointed to the party's Central Committee Chief of Staff.
-He would have achieved this position had he not been killed on December 4, 1969.
+He would have achieved this position had he not been killed.